seanballais/susi-gui-windows/README.md

 Susi GUI is built with C# (.NET 8 and WinUI 3) and a small, but important, component in C++.
 Susi Core is built completely in Rust.
 The installer for Susi GUI is mostly built with [InnoSetup](https://jrsoftware.org/isinfo.php), with an internal script written in PowerShell.

 ## Development
 Due to personal time constraints, a complete documentation on how to work on this project will not be available.
-However, the basic requirements are Visual Studio 2022, .NET 8 SDK, and Windows App SDK 1.5.
+However, the basic requirements are Visual Studio 2022, the .NET 8 SDK, and the Windows App SDK 1.5.

 A DLL of [Susi Core](https://github.com/seanballais/susi-core) is also required.
 It must be compiled, and the resulting DLL (`susi_core.dll`) and its accompanying `.lib` file (`susi_core.dll.lib`) must be added to the `susi-gui-windows` C# project (stored in the inner `susi-gui-windows/` folder) of this app's solution.
 The DLL must be compiled in debug mode during development, but it must be compiled in release mode when you are working towards a distributable copy of Susi.
 You must also set the DLL file's "Copy to Output Directory" property in the C# project to "Copy if newer", when editing it via Visual Studio, or `PreserveNewest`, when directly editing the C# project file.